 4.36 The public realm of Poynings is most obviously represented by the ancient thoroughfare of The Street itself, which runs most of the length of the village and connects the two broad character areas, the residential core at the west with the Church and Manor further east.
 Clearly linear, The Street is mostly narrow, creating a succession of clear focal points defined by the succession of buildings which line much of its length.
-It becomes progressively 'greener' east of the Royal Oak public house.
+It becomes progressively 'greener' east of the Royal Oak public house and this is an equally significant character trait.